Last updated: Monday 6th July 2020

 Meal delivery services

 Milk delivery from a local or national provider – some of whom also deliver groceries to the door.
-These are also experiencing high demand, with many offline to regroup.
-Don’t give up.

 Other options include meal delivery services and there may be local delivery options you can find (look through our local hubs – which may not be in your area – but give you some inspiration for a relevant local search).